Blatnik Bridge 59 MPH 0545 PM 11/30 46.75N/92.10W Duluth International Airport 54 MPH 0526 PM 11/30 46.85N/92.20W

 The 500 mb map valid 00 UTC December 1, 2019 (6 PM CST November 30) shows the western Lake Superior region under an area of diffluent winds.
 The wind barbs show stronger winds east and west of the region suggesting that the air is accelerating away, supporting the idea of divergence that would induce vertical motion beneath the area of divergence.
 The water vapor satellite images show the center of the arc of the enhanced moisture band, associated with the deformation zone, pivoting over Northeast Minnesota and Northwest Wisconsin as the upper-level low pressure system moves east

 At 00 UTC December 1, 2019 (6 PM CST November 30), the weather maps for the surface, 925 mb, 850 mb, 700 mb, and 500 mb all show east winds into the head of Lake Superior and into the higher terrain of Duluth, MN, and the North Shore.
-These east winds were driving high amounts of moisture into the area and producing a deep layer of lift into the higher terrain.
-This orographic lift and resultant cooling helped to condense out more of that moisture to enhance the snowfall.
-Late in the storm by 6 AM CST December 1, the winds shifted to the north-northeast to produce orographic lift up the higher terrain near the south shore.
+These east winds were driving additional moisture from a long fetch off of the lake and producing deep layer lift of air up the higher terrain.
+This orographic lift and resultant cooling helped to condense out the moisture from the lake and from the storm itself to enhance the snowfall.
+Later in the storm, by 6 AM CST December 1, the winds shifted to the north-northeast to produce lift up the higher terrain of the south shore.

 Dark green cellular structures with some speckles of yellow (35 dBZ) are evident on the radar loops, especially the first three, that cover the afternoon and the very early evening portion of the storm.
 The structures are less evident after that period of time.
 The temperatures at 700 mb at 12 UTC November 30, 2019 (6 AM CST) show a northward push of warm air toward northeast Minnesota and Northwest Wisconsin on the east side of the closed low pressure system.
 The tongue of warm air shifted east by 00 UTC December 1, 2019 (6 PM CST November 30).
 The warm air may have helped destabilize the atmosphere.
 Once the warm air moved to the east, the radar echos lost most of their cellular structure.
 A more detailed analysis is needed to determine the extent of convective potential.